 Day 1: Arrival in Medan

-Arrive in Medan and transfer to our hotel.
+Upon arrival, we transfer to our hotel.
 Our adventure begins in Medan, with its Dutch architecture and Asian culture.
 Tonight we meet as a group for dinner and orientation.
-Overnight in Medan.

 Day 2: Drive to Bukit Lawang

 Our morning city tour includes Sultan Deli Palace, the Great Mosque, Chinese Temple and Kesawan Area, the old center of Medan city.
 In the afternoon we leave Medan and depart for the 97 km drive to Bukit Lawang, an orangutan rehabilitation reserve.
 On the way, watch the transformation from urban life to the jungle.
 Visit rubber and oil-palm plantations before arriving at our hotel for a relaxing evening in Bukit Lawang.